7B-Things/push-button-switch/docs/electrical/assemble.md

 ## Notes on Microswitch Placement

-The plunger of the microswitch, which is the part that gets pressed so that the switch activates, must be oriented as shown in the image above.
+The plunger of the microswitch, which is the part that gets pressed so that the switch activates, must be oriented as shown in the image at the top of the documentation.
 The microswitch has two modes of operation.
 The first is normally open (NO), where the microswitch will not activate and let current flow until the plunger is pushed down.
 The second is normally closed (NC), where the microswitch will be activated (let current flow) until the plunger is pushed.
 The push button switch is designed to operate in the normally open configuration, and so the switch must be oriented as shown above so that the correct pins are connected.
 If the microswitch is turned 180 degrees, the switch will not operate properly.
+The incorrect orientation will also put the plunger in the wrong position to be depressed by the stem of the switch when the cap is pressed down.

 ## Step 2: Secure the Components to the PCB

-The components will likely fall out if the PCB is flipped without securing them first.
+The components will likely fall out if the PCB is flipped for soldering without securing them first.
 This can be done using a piece of tape placed over the component (never between it and the circuit board) on the top side of the board.
 Masking tape is likely the best type of tape to use for this purpose.
 Try to get the components as square (aligned) with the edge of the PCB as possible when securing them.

 ![Tape On Components to Secure Them](../images/electrical_components_secured_with_tape.jpg)

-A small amount of hot glue can also be used, but caution must be used to keep from overheating and melting the parts.
+A small amount of hot glue can also be used to hold the components in place, but caution must be used to keep from overheating and melting the parts.
 It is also important not to use something permanent like super glue.

-If many of these boards need to be assembled over time, it may be worth investing in a PCB assembly frame like [this one](http://www.fortex.co.uk/product/pcb-assembly-jig-pcsa1/) or, better yet, building your own such as [this 3D printed one](https://www.printables.com/model/154975-circuit-board-assembly-holder) or [this aluminum extrusion one](https://www.nutsvolts.com/magazine/article/september2011_Collier).
+If many of these boards need to be assembled over time, it may be worth investing in a PCB assembly frame like [this one](http://www.fortex.co.uk/product/pcb-assembly-jig-pcsa1/) or, better yet, building your own such as [this 3D printed one](https://www.printables.com/model/154975-circuit-board-assembly-holder) or [this aluminum extrusion unit](https://www.nutsvolts.com/magazine/article/september2011_Collier).

 ## Step 3: Flip the PCB and Solder